emhaarifin/Blanja/README.md

 ## Desciption

-This is my slicing project which includes HTML, CSS, and Bootstrap.
+This is my frist time slicing project which includes HTML, CSS, and Bootstrap.
 I feel happy because with this project I can improve my skills.

 ## Requirements